astrochili/narrator/README.md

 ## Installation

 ### Defold
-Set the latest Defold [release archive](https://github.com/astrochili/narrator/releases) as external library in the Defold project configuration.
-It already includes the cpp sources of ```lpeg```.
+Will available soon.

-Then you can require the module as in the common case.
+~~Add the latest Defold [release archive](https://github.com/astrochili/narrator/releases) as external library in the Defold project configuration.
+It already includes lpeg.~~

 ### Common case
 Download the latest [release archive](https://github.com/astrochili/narrator/releases) and require the ```narrator``` module.
 Depends on your Lua environment you can omit ```.init```.